othermod/PSPi-Zero-Version-5/README.md

 ### Option 2 - Manual Offline Installation Instructions

-Download repository, extract and copy all subfolders to the BOOT partition of a fresh RetroPie microSD (v4.7.1 currently).
+Download repository, extract and copy the PSPi folder and config.txt file to the BOOT partition of a fresh RetroPie microSD (v4.7.1 currently).
 You must overwrite the original config.txt

 Boot the PSPi with the SD card inserted, with a USB keyboard attached.